gomi42/FocalMaster/README.md

 ![barcode view](Images/Debug.jpg)

 ### Acknowledgment
-The FocalMaster uses the PdfSharp library from Stefan Lange, empira Software GmbH.
+The FocalMaster uses
+- the PdfSharp library from Stefan Lange, empira Software GmbH.
+- the PdfSharp.Extensions from gheeres

 ### The Barcode Finding Algorithm
 The following steps are processed in order to find barcodes in an image: